egouilliard/data_259_ethics/README.md

 The `manipulate_responses.csv` file includes a concatination of the json files.

-In the `ethics_data` folder you will find datasets that have prompts to train a model on commonsense, deontology, justice, utilartarianism, and virtue.
+In the `data/ethics_data` folder you will find datasets that have prompts to train a model on commonsense, deontology, justice, utilartarianism, and virtue.
 The folder was taken from this [repository](https://github.com/hendrycks/ethics).

 ## Analysis